 The result above differs depending on the circuit and can only be used as a reference.

-- 10. The resistance values shown in figure 1.5 are recommended. - 11.
-For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related MCU.
+For the pin processing when the emulator is not used, refer to the hardware manual of the related MCU.

 Figure 1.5 Recommended Circuit for Connection between the H-UDI Port Connector and the MCU (36-Pin Type)